sakana-max/Image_information_embedder/README.md

 The following image contains a text file: [The file being written(testImage/Hello.txt)](testImage/Hello.txt)
 ![Image file with text written on it](testImage/test.png)
 ### Details
-Records and reads 0 and 1 according to the even and odd RGB numbers of the image(LSB Method) Can write and read binary and file names simultaneously in the image itself, so extensions can be applied automatically
+Records and reads 0 and 1 according to the even and odd RGB numbers of the image Can write and read binary and file names simultaneously in the image itself, so extensions can be applied automatically

 ## Usage (general users)